jacebenson/jace.pro/src/posts/2025/2025-12-12-using-rclone-on-s3-compliant-buckets.md

 You can instead run a `copy` which just copies the files and doesn't remove things that don't exist in the source.

+Thanks [Jacob Nollette](https://www.linkedin.com/in/jacob-nollette/) for the assist here!
+Really appreciate it!